thenewnickyzz/personio-demo/README.md

 The project also includes eslint, prettier and commitlint.

+There is no library for state management since it was not needed and most applications don't need it either.
+The async operations and the storing of data is handled by react-query and the state updates are handled by hooks inside the main page (/src/pages/index.tsx).

 ## Instructions

 Before you run the app you will have to install the packages